 Some people do go as far as bringing a food scale to a restaurant.
 I’m not going to do that but I respect that commitment and discipline.
 If I have a special meal planned, I’ll either estimate it or not track it at all.
 I don’t go out that much so for me, it’s not a big deal.
 The most important thing is to really enjoy the treat then just go back to normal the next day.
 Remember to keep perspective.
 Life is short and you’ve got to work on finding a balance that works for you.

 It depends where you’re at in your macro journey too.
-If you’re trying to lose fat, I find it’s easier to be more dedicated to my nutrition plan and just get it done.
+If you’re trying to lose fat, I find it’s easier to be more dedicated to a nutrition plan and just get it done.
 Once you’re where you want to be and maintaining your weight, you can allow for a few more treats and meals out.

 Do you have any advice for beginners?

 Time will pass and before you know it, if you’ve been consistent and focused on the systems and the process, the results of all your hard work will start to show.
 Get over yourself, put your head down and just keep showing up day after day.
 Don’t give up and you can’t fail.